THIS LANDMAN: Q&A with William Prior III, CPL

 Q: What did you do after you graduated?

 A: I went to work ‘in the field’.
-We were abstracting title, buying leases, curing title, buying right-of-way; basically doing handling all of the efforts ensuring solid contractual relationships between operator and landowner.
+We were abstracting title, buying leases, curing title, buying right-of-way; basically handling all of the efforts ensuring solid contractual relationships between operator and landowner.
 I worked as an independent contractor for quite a few years under the mentorship of some incredibly gifted professionals.
 Eventually this led to our formation of Prior Land Management.

 Q: You mentioned the importance of prospects understanding the goals of someone in your position.
 How would you describe your goals?